 Either way, padded contact points provide extra grip and protection on backcountry roads.
 And when you’re not using them, the cradles fold flat so that you don’t have to remove them every time you want to park your car in a low clearance garage.
 Each cradle measures 6.69 x 6 x 20 inches and together they support one boat of up to 80 pounds or two boats with a combined weight of 110 pounds or less.
 The system comes fully assembled with heavy-duty straps and bow/stern tie-downs included.

 Best Stacker: Thule The Stacker Kayak Rack

 When you need to carry multiple kayaks, stacker systems are your best option.
 Thule’s The Stacker Kayak Rack carries up to four kayaks vertically (depending on the width of your hulls and the space on your roof).
 It’s designed with whitewater kayakers in mind and works best with kayaks that measure 36 inches or less in width and have a maximum weight of 75 pounds.
 Each steel stand measures 5 x 5 x 20 pounds and folds down so that you can leave it attached when not in use.
-Amazon reviewers report that they are easy to install and reassuringly secure.

 A non-scratch coating ensures that the stands look good season after season, no matter how roughly they’re treated.
 However, there are two things to consider before purchasing: First, the stands are only compatible with certain Thule rack systems, round crossbars or factory bars.
-Secondly, users claim that loading the kayaks can be tricky and requires at least two people.
+Secondly, customers claim that loading the kayaks can be tricky and requires at least two people.
 The system comes with sufficient straps for one kayak; if you plan on stacking more, you’ll need to buy additional straps separately.